mmb-irb/MDDB-workflow/docs/source/usage.rst

 .. code-block:: bash

-   mwf run -top raw_topology.prmtop -stru raw_topology.prmtop -mdir replica_* -traj *.nc -s
+   mwf run -top raw_topology.prmtop -md replica_1 raw_trajectory_01.nc -md replica_2 raw_trajectory_02_part01.nc raw_trajectory_02_part02.nc

 The ``mwf`` command is the main handler of the workflow and its letters stand for 'MDDB-WorkFlow'.
 The ``run`` subcommand is the one which triggers the main logic and thus run the workflow.
 Now lets explain every argument in this command:

 * ``-top``: points to the input topology.
 No big surprises here.
-* ``-stru``: points to the input structure.
-Here we do not have any 'pdb' or 'gro' file however.
-For this reason we also point to the raw topology.
-We are telling the workflow to get the structure from the topology.
-To do so it will use some coordinates from the trajectory as well.
-* ``-mdir``: tells the workflow which MD directories are to be considered.
-In this case we want to check all replicas.
-* ``-traj``: points the workflow towards the input trajectroy files.
-Note that the path is not relative to our current directory, but to every MD directory.
-* ``-s``: stops the workflow after doing the basic processing steps.
-Otherwise it would continute running analyses and so on, but we are lacking one last input file to keep going.
-This is explained further.
+* ``-md``: defines a new "MD" to be processed.
+You may use this argument multiple times.
+Then this argument is followed by:

+  * MD directory: Directory to be created and filled with all the corresponding MD processed files and outputs.
+  * Trajectories: Any number of trajectory files to be merged and then processed.

+This command should process all input files and then stop because it is missing the "inputs file".
 If everything is fine after the processing, some *new files* may have been generated and now the directory should look like this:

 .. code-block:: text
-    :emphasize-lines: 5,6,11,12
+    :emphasize-lines: 6,7,8,9,10,11,12

     project/
     ├── raw_topology.prmtop
+    ├── raw_trajectory.nc
+    ├── raw_trajectory_part01.nc
+    ├── raw_trajectory_part02.nc
+    ├── topology.prmtop
     ├── replica_1/
-    │   ├── raw_trajectory.nc
     │   ├── structure.pdb
     │   └── trajectory.xtc
     └── replica_2/
-        ├── raw_trajectory_part01.nc
-        ├── raw_trajectory_part02.nc
-        ├── raw_trajectory_part03.nc
         ├── structure.pdb
         └── trajectory.xtc